it-dept-cis/Essential-Guide-to-Election-Security/docs/source/Maturity/determine_maturity.rst

 1. You have no dedicated cybersecurity staff, though you may contract for IT staff or share an IT security resource with other governmental functions, such as a county recorder.
 #.
 While cybersecurity matters to you, you most often consider it in terms of keeping systems operational and not about detailed threats.
 #.
-You have not undergone a formal cybersecurity assessment, like the `National Cybersecurity Review <https://www.cisecurity.org/ms-isac/services/ncsr>` (:term:`NCSR`).
-This is not just automated scanning, but a full expert assessment.
+You have not undergone a formal cybersecurity assessment, like the `National Cybersecurity Review <https://www.cisecurity.org/ms-isac/services/ncsr>`_ (:term:`NCSR`).
+This is more than just automated scanning, but a full expert assessment.
 #.
 You do not have current continuity of operations or disaster recovery plans or have rarely tested them.
 #.
 You receive cybersecurity guidance and alerts from external sources, but have difficulty understanding or knowing how to apply them within your organization.
 #.
 You don’t have a thorough incident response plan, don’t exercise it regularly, or don’t feel confident in what to do when an incident occurs.